-Section 401(a)(9) of the Internal Revenue Code, as updated by the Setting Every Community Up for Retirement Enhancement (SECURE) Act, requires mandatory distributions from the Plan, known as required minimum distributions, upon reaching certain milestones.
+Section 401(a)(9) of the Internal Revenue Code, as updated by the Setting Every Community Up for Retirement Enhancement (SECURE) Act and the Consolidated Appropriations Act, 2023, requires mandatory distributions from the Plan, known as required minimum distributions, upon reaching certain milestones.

-- If you were born before July 1, 1949, the Plan is required to start paying your benefit by the April 1 following the year in which you reach age 701⁄2 or terminate employment, whichever is later. - If you were born on or after July 1, 1949, the Plan is required to start paying your benefit by the April 1 following the year in which you reach age 72 or terminate employment, whichever is later.
+- If you were born before July 1, 1949, the Plan is required to start paying your benefit by the April 1 following the year in which you reach age 701⁄2 or terminate employment, whichever is later. - If you were born on or after July 1, 1949 and before January 1, 1951, the Plan is required to start paying your benefit by the April 1 following the year in which you reach age 72 or terminate employment, whichever is later. - If you were born on or after January 1, 1951, the Plan is required to start paying your benefit by the April 1 following the year in which you reach age 73 or terminate employment, whichever is later.